-The Director is responsible for assuring that evacuation drills are held at different time of the program day and are practiced with all groups of children and staff at least every month.
-The Director is responsible for maintaining documentation of the date, time, and effectiveness of each drill in his/her office.
+The program director is responsible for assuring that evacuation drills are held at different time of the program day and are practiced with all groups of children and staff at least every month.

+The program director is responsible for maintaining documentation of the date, time, and effectiveness of each drill in his/her office.
 A copy of the documentation is kept on file.